BertrandServin/yapp/README.md

 installing yapp and *most* its dependencies.
 However some of them are optional and must be installed if needed:

-- ray : ray is an open source frame for building distributed applications.
+- ray : ray is an open source framework for building distributed applications.
 It is really only needed in yapp for parallelizing tasks on a computer cluster.
 If you don't plan to do that, or are satisfied using the multiprocessing approach you don't need to